openhab/org.openhab.binding.zwave/doc/sunricher/zv9102facct_0_0.md

 ### Parameter 3: Enable/disable BASIC report

 Enable/disable sending of BASIC reports
-Enable or disable sending of BASIC reports

-0 - Disable sending of BASIC reports

-1 - (default) Enable sending of BASIC reports
+<p&gtEnable or disable sending of BASIC reports</p&gt <p&gt0 - Disable sending of BASIC reports</p&gt <p&gt1 - (default) Enable sending of BASIC reports</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.